omgupta1608/omgupta1608/README.md

 I am a Software Engineer with 2 years of experience working on Backend Systems and the Cloud.
 My skills as an engineer are summarized as icons below.
 Apart from Software I love to read, write and learn more and more about Physics and Astronomy as a hobby.

-I am currently learning (or at least trying to learn) Rust 🦀 and how CPUs, the Operating System, or basically how computer systems work under the hood.

 <p align="center">
   <img src="https://img.shields.io/badge/Go-00ADD8?style=for-the-badge&logo=go&logoColor=white" alt="Golang" />
   <img src="https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=node.js&logoColor=white" alt="Node.js" />